-Dracula and Son – original title: Dracula père et fils – is a 1976 French comedy horror feature film written and directed by Édouard Molinaro, who would subsequently go on to make the international arthouse hit La Cage aux Folles.
+Dracula and Son – original title: Dracula père et fils – is a 1976 French comedy horror film written and directed by Édouard Molinaro, who would subsequently go on to make the international arthouse hit La Cage aux Folles.

 The film is notorious for being brutally re-edited and re-dubbed with crass humour for the US market, and for supposedly ‘tricking’ Christopher Lee into starring.
 Lee apparently believed himself to be playing a different vampire but found his character renamed ‘Dracula’ when the film was released.
 As such, it is Lee’s third fictional Dracula film (he was also in Jess Franco’s Count Dracula and the documentary In Search of Dracula) that wasn’t made for Hammer Films.